off-court-creations/houston/schema/README.md

 # Schema Directory

 Authoritative JSON Schemas describing every persisted structure in the tracking repository.
-These schemas are consumed by the forthcoming `stardate` CLI and by CI to validate pull requests.
+These schemas are consumed by the forthcoming `houston` CLI and by CI to validate pull requests.

 ## Available Schemas